domalian/domalian.github.io/projects/ALU.md

 ## SystemVerilog

-To design this 4-bit ALU in SystemVerilog, behavioral methods were used to create a simple program.
+To design this 4-bit ALU in SystemVerilog, a behavioral method was used to create a simple program.
 Below is the block of code that defined the ALU's operations.

 ![](../img/ALU/systemverilog-code.png)

-Going through both gate-level and HDL designs really puts into perspective how desirable the latter can be for abstract-level design and how educational the former is for learning digital circuit design.
+Going through both gate-level and HDL designs really gives you perspective on how desirable the latter can be for abstract-level design and how educational the former is for learning digital circuit design.

 ## GitHub